Management of Dental Compression Syndrome

 However, this does not mean that the psychological component goes away.
 The sharpening procedure takes care of the engineering component, but we also have to be concerned with the psychological or stress component.
 For this, the patient needs to wear some sort of guard to protect his or her teeth and TMJ during periods of unconscious clenching.

-The design I use ninety-five of the time is a small, thin, hard acrylic guard that fits on the six front teeth.
+The design I use ninety-five percent of the time is a small, thin, hard acrylic guard that fits on the six front teeth.
 This guard takes advantage of the engineering fact that one can only apply twenty-five percent of the force to the front teeth that one applies to the posterior teeth.
 This guard has many advantages and can be worn during the daytime.